-2.2.1.2 Although the listing description for this building suggests that it is C18th the architecture, scale and massing of the as found building suggest a later date.
+2.2.1.2 Although the listing description for this building suggests that it is C18th, the architecture, scale and massing of the as found building suggest a later date.
 The building is 105m north the development site.
 The relatively close proximity to the proposed works may potentially result in an impact upon its "setting" but the heavy and well established tree cover on and between both sites prevent a direct visual impact.
 Any obscure views between the two buildings will be fleeting and will not comprise the Old Workhouse's setting.
-Therefore, it is proposed not to carry out further analysis as the current proposed and revised building is unlikely to cause any further harm to character and or setting and have significantly less impact than the nursery buildings that are 50m closer.
+Therefore, it is proposed not to carry out further analysis as the current proposal and reduced proposal represents less harm than the refused November 2020 application.
+The character and or setting and will have significantly less impact than the nursery buildings that are 50m closer.